majorcyto/musicalnexus/index.md

 ## Musical Nexus

-Musical Nexus has now been "retired" and the main website is no longer available.
+Musical Nexus is now "retired" and the main website is no longer available, an Archive version of the website has taken it's place.

+You can still interact with our community via our Discord Server which is found below, the Discord is NOT being deleted and will remain available.

-BUT.
-We do still have links for you all, our Discord is still available as well and will not be deleted.
-Also due to some wonderful community members (Grabo, Champ4now) we have archive exports of each Music Hall as well which can be downloaded below, and are mirrored on 3 sites for availability.
+Also due to some wonderful community members namely Grabo with some early help from Champ4now we also have complete archive exports of each Music Hall which can be downloaded below.
+The archives are mirrored on 3 sites for availability.

 ### Please join our Discord to reach our community!